RenderKit/oidn/README.md

 void* oidnGetBufferData(OIDNBuffer buffer);
 ```

-However, accessing the data on the host through this pointer is possible
+Accessing the data on the host through this pointer is possible *only*
-only if the buffer was created with a storage mode that enables this,
+if the buffer was created with `OIDN_STORAGE_HOST` or
-i.e., any mode *except* `OIDN_STORAGE_DEVICE`.
-Note that a `NULL`
+`OIDN_STORAGE_MANAGED`.
+Note that a `NULL` pointer may be returned if
-pointer may be returned if the buffer is empty or getting a pointer to
+the buffer is empty.
-data with device storage is not supported by the device.

 In some cases better performance can be achieved by using device storage
 for buffers.
 Such data can be accessed on the host by copying to/from